MicrosoftDocs/azure-aks-docs/articles/aks/learn/quick-kubernetes-automatic-deploy.md

 - This article requires the `aks-preview` Azure CLI extension version **3.0.0b13** or later.
 - If you have multiple Azure subscriptions, select the appropriate subscription ID in which the resources should be billed using the [az account set](/cli/azure/account#az-account-set) command.
 - Register the `AutomaticSKUPreview` feature in your Azure subscription.
-- The identity creating the cluster should also have the [following permissions on the subscription][Azure-Policy-RBAC-permissions] on the resource group:
+- The identity creating the cluster should also have the [following permissions on the resource group][Azure-Policy-RBAC-permissions]:
     - `Microsoft.Authorization/policyAssignments/write`
     - `Microsoft.Authorization/policyAssignments/read`
-> [!IMPORTANT]
-> Make sure your subscription has quota for 24 vCPUs of the [Standard_DS4_v2](/azure/virtual-machines/dv2-dsv2-series) virtual machine for the region you're deploying the cluster to.
-You can [view quotas for specific VM-families and submit quota increase requests](/azure/quotas/per-vm-quota-requests) through the Azure portal.
-.png
+- AKS Automatic clusters require deployment in Azure regions that support at least 3 [availability zones][availability-zones].
 :::zone target="docs" pivot="bicep"
 - To deploy a Bicep file, you need to write access on the resources you create and access to all operations on the `Microsoft.Resources/deployments` resource type.
 For example, to create a virtual machine, you need `Microsoft.Compute/virtualMachines/write` and `Microsoft.Resources/deployments/*` permissions.
 For a list of roles and permissions, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).
 :::zone-end

+> [!IMPORTANT]
+> AKS Automatic tries to dynamically select a virtual machine SKU for the `system` node pool based on the capacity available in the subscription.
+Make sure your subscription has quota for 16 vCPUs of any of the following SKUs in the region you're deploying the cluster to: [Standard_D4pds_v5](/azure/virtual-machines/sizes/general-purpose/dpsv5-series), [Standard_D4lds_v5](/azure/virtual-machines/sizes/general-purpose/dldsv5-series), [Standard_D4ads_v5](/azure/virtual-machines/sizes/general-purpose/dadsv5-series), [Standard_D4ds_v5](/azure/virtual-machines/sizes/general-purpose/ddsv5-series), [Standard_D4d_v5](/azure/virtual-machines/sizes/general-purpose/ddv5-series), [Standard_D4d_v4](/azure/virtual-machines/sizes/general-purpose/ddv4-series), [Standard_DS3_v2](/azure/virtual-machines/sizes/general-purpose/dsv3-series), [Standard_DS12_v2](/azure/virtual-machines/sizes/memory-optimized/dv2-dsv2-series-memory).
+You can [view quotas for specific VM-families and submit quota increase requests](/azure/quotas/per-vm-quota-requests) through the Azure portal.

 ### Install the aks-preview Azure CLI extension